 Y’all, I don’t know who is making the PR and social media decisions at Universal Standard, but they have got to go… somewhere else.
 Or go on a week long retreat with plus size branding people like Marie Denee who get it.

-This post confused the hell out of most people, and items #1 and #3 really ticked people off.
+This post confused most people, and items #1 and #3 really ticked people off.
 “Lead, follow, or get out of the way”?
 For reals?
-Leadership implies followers, and there is hella dissent in the ranks.
+Leadership implies followers, and there is DISSENT in the ranks.

 Most community and industry leaders weren’t having it.
 This Instagram post caused plus size fashion goddesses Nicolette Mason, Gabi Gregg, and Marie Denee to call out a brand publicly, on their Instagram.